Admission

 APPLY

-Application deadlines for Upper School (Grades 9-12) are December 31 (for day students) and January 15 (for boarding students).
-The deadline for Lower and Middle School (Grades PreK-8) is January 1.
-Applications will be accepted after the deadlines, and will be considered if space is available.
+First-round application deadlines for Upper School (Grades 9-12) are December 1 (for day students) and January 15 (for boarding students).
+The first-round application deadline for Lower and Middle School (Grades PreK-8) is December 1.
+Applications will be accepted after the first-round deadlines, and will be considered if space is available.

 Start your application →